 External visits provide a valuable opportunity for departments and programs to gain a perspective on important aspects of their activities, from staffing and curricular issues to resources and interdepartmental connections.
 They also help to guide the college in its support of academic departments.
 During normal times, the Provost's Office supports approximately four to six external visiting committees per year, with a goal of reviewing every department or program once every ten to fifteen years.
-However, during the 2017-18 and 2018-19 academic years, while Wellesley is preparing its reaccreditation self-study and undergoing institutional review, external departmental and program reviews will be suspended except in unusual circumstances.
-We include this guide, though, for those circumstances and in anticipation of the resumption of regular reviews after reaccreditation has been completed.
+During the 2017-18 and 2018-19 academic years, while Wellesley is preparing its reaccreditation self-study and undergoing institutional review, external departmental and program reviews will be suspended except in unusual circumstances.
+But the normal cycle of visiting committees will resume in 2019-20.
+In advance of that resumption, the Provost's Office will be reviewing the College's goals and procedures for external visits, in close consultation with chairs.